Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 ![party hard](/assets/img/blog/c64-party.gif)

-And here's the (very unoptimized) main python code used for the conversion.
-Not too much code I'd say, although a lot is outsourced in little helper functions to make the code more readable.
+And here's the (very unoptimized) main python function used for the conversion.
+Not too much code I'd say, although a lot is outsourced into little helper functions to make the code more readable.

 ```python
 def analyze(startaddr, bytes, opcodes):